Why is Breathing Air Testing necessary?

-The HSE state that breathing air testing is necessary at least once every three months.
-However, checks on rarely used equipment should be before each use.
+Changes in the compressor and filter performance can happen rapidly.
+For this reason, the HSE require that the test is at least every three months.
+For rarely used equipment they require compressed air quality testing before each use.
 Employers must store the records of these tests and repairs for a period of at least five years.

-The purpose of the breathing air testing is to make sure that the control measures that an employer puts in place, are delivering the air quality required by BS EN 12021:2014.
-In summary, BS EN 12021:2014 sets these limits for air quality:
+The purpose of the test is to make sure that the control measures put in place by the employer, such as inline filters, are delivering the air quality required by BS EN 12021:2014.
+In summary, BS EN 12021:2014 sets these limits for the breathing air testing:

 - Oxygen must be at 21% ± 1%.

-- Carbon monoxide must be as low as possible and not exceed 5 ppm.
+- Carbon monoxide must be as low as possible and must not exceed 5 ppm.

-The frequency of breathing air testing should be based on a risk assessment.
-However, they should take place at least every three months.
-This should be more often when the quality of air cannot be assured to these levels.
+The frequency of the breathing air testing should be based on a risk assessment.
+However, it should take place at least every three months.
+This should be more often when the quality of air cannot be assured at these levels.